n0land0/sniff/README.md

 ## Abstract

-This application is a web-service designed to connect dog owners.
-Members of the service have the ability view the profiles of other users on the site, and are able to schedule meet-ups/playdates with other members of their choice.
+Sniff is a service for dog owners looking to find friends for their lonely pups.
+Users have the ability to set up playdates with other users at a local dog park of their choosing.
+This application was built utilizing React, React Router, SCSS, ExpressJS, KnexJS, and PostgresQL.

 ## Snapshots of Application